arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/08.security-hardening-guide/content.md

 In the final configuration step, you need to add the `rootCA.pem` file as a trusted certificate in your browser.

-#### Configuring WebUI brick with HTTPS and Public Certification Authority
+#### Configuring WebUI Brick With HTTPS and Public Certification Authority

 To provide a secure connection between the WebUI brick and the browser with a certificate provided by a public Certification Authority.